Posted on 16 February 2025

 Check all the transactions involved and confirm the correct rates and values have been applied.
 This includes validating the agreed-upon commission percentage or fee.

 Review the data entry or software configurations to ensure they are correct.
-Often, commission errors stem from incorrect system configurations, such as wrong commission percentages, tax rates, or transaction amounts.
+Often, errors of commission stem from incorrect system configurations, such as wrong commission percentages, tax rates, or transaction amounts.

 Compare commission amounts